 - RAM is used to start and loading of the operating system of a computer.

-- Its speed is high to read and write the information.
+- Its speed is high for reading and writing data

 Types of RAM